RodrigoMtz09/RodrigoMtz09/README.md

-### Hi there! 👋
+### Hi there, I'm Rodrigo Mtz. 👋🏽

-#### Introduction:
+#### Introduction
+📍Montreal, Canada
-Hello, I'm Rodrigo Martinez Mina, currently based in Montreal studying Analytics, Big Data and Business Intelligence at Trebas Institute
+💻 Studying Big Data Analysis at Trebas Institute
+🎯 Always learning something ew

 #### Background:
 I hold a Bachelor's degree in International Studies from University of Monterrey and a Master Business Administration (MBA) from Regiomontana University.